Le lien vers cette page a été envoyé avec succès aux destinataires.

 This increase is temporary.

-It is granted to you as long as the child(s) remain at your charge.
+It is granted to you as long as the child(ren) remains in your care.

-You cannot benefit from these 2 increases simultaneously.
+You cannot benefit from the payment of these 2 surcharges at the same time.

-When you cease to benefit from the dependent child surcharge, you can then benefit from the 3-child surcharge, if you meet the conditions.
+When you cease to benefit from the dependent child supplement, you can then benefit from the supplement for 3 children, if you meet the conditions.

-Decrease and increase of pension amount by age of departure
+Rebate and increase in pension according to age of departure

-The amount of your supplementary pension is reduced or increased depending on the date you claim it after you have obtained your full-rate basic pension from Social Security Pension Insurance.
+The amount of your supplementary retirement pension is reduced or increased depending on the date you apply for it after you have obtained your basic full rate pension from the Social Security Pension Insurance.

-This reduction or increase applies to employees born from 1957 who apply for their supplementary pension and who qualify for a full-rate basic pension before age 67.
+This reduction or increase concerns employees born from 1957 who apply for their supplementary pension and who meet the conditions for a full basic pension before age 67.

-If you apply for your supplementary pension at the same time as your full-rate basic pension, your supplementary pension is reduced by 10% for 3 years up to the age of 67.
+If you apply for your supplementary pension at the same time as your basic full-rate pension, the amount of your supplementary pension is reduced by 10% for 3 years within your 67 years.

-The amount of the supplementary pension shall be reduced by 5% for 3 years if subject to reduced GSA rate.
+The amount of the supplementary retirement pension shall be reduced only by 5% for 3 years if subject to reduced CSG rate.

-No reduction is applied in the following cases:
+No reduction shall be applied in the following cases:

 - Your supplementary pension is exempt from CSG

-- You apply for your supplementary pension at least 1 year after you have earned your full-rate basic pension
+- You apply for your supplementary pension at least 1 year after you have obtained your basic full-rate pension

-- You benefit from early retirement, particularly for disability or as a former asbestos worker
+- You receive early retirement, especially for disability or as a former asbestos worker

-If you apply for your supplementary pension at least 2 years after you have obtained your full-rate basic pension, the amount of your supplementary pension is increased for 1 year under the following conditions:
+If you apply for your supplementary pension at least 2 years after obtaining your basic full-rate pension, the amount of your supplementary pension shall be increased, for 1 year, under the following conditions:

-- 10% if you apply for your supplementary pension 2 years after your basic retirement
+- 10% if you apply for your supplementary pension 2 years after your basic pension

-- 20% if you request it 3 years after
+- 20% if you ask for it 3 years later

-- 30% if you request it 4 years after
+- 30% if you ask for it 4 years later

 Who can help me?